A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 Invariance of Floer homology is studied via the definition of continuation morphisms.
 These are morphisms

 induced by the choice of a suitable asymptotically quadratic continuation $\cH$ between $H^0$ and $H^1$ and an adequate almost-complex structure $\cJ$ between $J^0$ and $J^1$.
-They are defined in terms of counts of the cardinality of zero-dimensional moduli spaces of continuation Floer trajectories solving the continuation Floer equation for the pair $(\cH,\cJ)$ and asymptotic to fixed 1-periodic orbits.
-In order to be well defined, we therefore must guarantee compactness of these moduli spaces.
+They are defined in terms of counts of the cardinality of zero-dimensional moduli spaces of continuation Floer trajectories solving the continuation Floer equation \eqref{eq:fleq_contin} for the pair $(\cH,\cJ)$ and asymptotic to fixed 1-periodic orbits of the same index.
+We must guarantee compactness of these moduli spaces.
 Proposition \ref{prop:unif_Linfty_bounds} gives us the necessary initial input for the compactness theory of this moduli problem.
 For it to hold, we must show the existence of uniform energy bounds across the moduli space in analysis.

 Fix 1-periodic orbits $\gamma^0,\gamma^1$ of $H^0,H^1$.
 Consider a continuation Floer cylinder $u\in C^\infty(\bR\times S^1,\bR^{2n})$, defined by a continuation Hamiltonian $\cH$ and a generic choice of adequate almost complex structure $\cJ$, with $u(s,\cdot)\to\gamma^0$ as $s\to-\infty$ and $u(s,\cdot)\to\gamma^1$ as $s\to +\infty$.
 A simple calculation in this case gives that